Zecoabdo16/Mask-Detection/README.md

 This project consists of 2 stages:
 1st stage isFace Detection:
-Input: Dataset including faces with and without masks
+Input: Dataset including faces with and without masks.

 For each image in dataset do
 Convert them to RGB